More than 15,000 Australians get home care tips from our monthly newsletter

 • An urge to perform certain rituals in an attempt to alleviate anxiety

-Paying attention to your older loved one’s mental health is important, especially if they have a medical condition, have suffered the loss of a loved one, or are socialising less often than they used to.
-One of the ongoing problems in diagnosing and treating mental illness in older adults is that older adults are more likely to report physical symptoms than psychological ones.
-In fact, in some cases older people may not even recognise their own mental health problems.
+It’s important for family members and carers to pay attention to the mental health of older adults, especially if they have a medical condition, have suffered the loss of a loved one, or are socialising less than they used to.
+One of the challenges in diagnosing and treating mental illness in older adults is that older adults are more likely to report physical symptoms than psychological ones.

-Family members and caregivers of older adults need to be aware of warning signs that may indicate a mental health problem.
-Some of the signs that you may find in older people with anxiety or depression include the following:
+Family members and carers of older adults need to be aware of warning signs that may indicate the presence of anxiety.
+Some of the signs in older people with anxiety or depression include:

 Common Types Of Anxiety Disorders And Their Symptoms